byzer-org/byzer-lang/docs/gitbook/en/datahouse/delta.md

 ```
 Attention, the rate here is in the streaming of Delta.

-Now we use !delta to check the version:
+Now use !delta to check the version:

 ```sql
 !delta history /tmp/delta/rate-2-table;
 ```

-Ouput：
+Output：

 ![](http://docs.mlsql.tech/upload_images/1063603-e43fba9ba7a22149.png)

-Then we can compact data which's version is less than we get previously:
+Then compact data which's version is less than we get before:

 ```
 !delta compact /tmp/delta/rate-2-table 8 1;